The Latest on Ontario Rubber Industry Workers Compensation

 So now what?
 Well, as the Occupational Cancers and WSIB reviews get underway, the Ontario Rubber Workers Project is inviting affected workers and surviving family members to attend a special information session on March 28 and 29, to learn about the current state of occupational disease claims and possible compensation.
 The project “seeks to investigate the cause of cancer clusters that have occurred in workers employed in the rubber industry in the Kitchener, Waterloo, and surrounding area.”

-For rubber industry workers and family members of workers who have health problems that may be related to the industry, it’s a good idea to connect with the Ontario Rubber Workers Project or to talk to a WSIB lawyer who can advise and assist you.
+For rubber industry workers and family members of workers who have health problems that may be related to the industry, it is advisable to connect with the Ontario Rubber Workers Project or to talk to a WSIB lawyer who can advise and assist you.